 On September 10th, 2017 the Florida Keys was hit by Hurricane Irma.
 It devastated the land as well as the ocean and bay.
 Much of what was once on solid ground was thrown into the mangroves, waters, and back country, where it continues to wreak incredible havoc on the environment and ecosystem.

 The Conch Republic Marine Army was initially formed as a volunteer organization to go where large scale operations were not.
-Using kayaks, canoes, and manual labor, we have removed 295,770 documented pounds of debris.
-That’s 147.9 tons after twenty-eight epic battles by volunteers offering their time and passion.
-(It also includes 704,000 feet of trap line removed from the mangroves!).
+Using kayaks, canoes, and manual labor, we have removed 305,510 documented pounds of debris.
+That’s 152.8 tons after thirty epic battles by volunteers offering their time and passion.
+It also includes 721,920 feet of trap line removed from the mangroves and 80 refrigerators!

 But sadly, that grand total is from only a few miles of shoreline.
 A rough goal is we have around two million pounds of debris in the Florida Keys to remove.
 And that’s if nothing else comes along and adds to the total.